aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/CustomAuthConnect/README.md

 [**Return to main sample list**](../../README.md)

-This sample demonstrates how to establish a Mqtt Connection against AWS IoT service using a Signed Custom Authorizer.
+This sample demonstrates how to establish a Mqtt Connection against AWS IoT service using a Custom Authorizer.

 This sample uses the
 [Message Broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)